Poking Holes: Looking for Gaps in LIGO/Virgo's Black Hole Population: Methods

 \begin{widetext}

-where $\mathcal{L}(d_i|m_1, q, z)$ is the single-event likelihood function used to infer each event's parameters, and $\xi(\Lambda)$ is the fraction of sources detected from a population corresponding to $\Lambda$.
-To estimate $\xi(\Lambda)$, we use the results of the LVC's injection campaign where the GWs from a fixed, broad population of sources were simulated, injected into real detector data, and searched for using the same analyses that produced GWTC-2 \footnote{For O3a we used the injection sets used by \citet{o3a_pop}, which can be found at https://dcc.ligo.org/LIGO-P2000217/public.
+where $\mathcal{L}(d_i|m_1, q, z)$ is the single-event likelihood function used to infer each event's parameters, and $\langle VT \rangle_{\Lambda}$ is the average sensitive time-volume when assuming a population corresponding to hyper-parameters $\Lambda$.
+To estimate the $\langle VT \rangle_{\Lambda}$, we use the results of the LVC's injection campaign where the GWs from a fixed, broad population of sources were simulated, injected into real detector data, and searched for using the same analyses that produced GWTC-2 \footnote{For O3a we used the injection sets used by \citet{o3a_pop}, which can be found at https://dcc.ligo.org/LIGO-P2000217/public.
 For O1/O2 we used the mock injection sets used by \citet{o1o2_pop} which can be found at https://dcc.ligo.org/LIGO-P2000434/public}.
-We use importance sampling over the detected simulated events, marginalizing over the uncertainty in our estimation of $\xi(\Lambda)$ due to a finite number of simulated events, following \cite{Farr_2019} to calculate $\xi(\Lambda)$.
-We assume that repeated sampling of $\xi$ will follow a normal distribution (i.e. $\xi(\Lambda) \sim \mathcal{N}(\Lambda|\mu, \sigma)$), with $\mu$ the raw importance sampled estimate of $\xi$.
-Now we define $N_\mathrm{eff}$ as the effective number of independent draws contributing to the importance sampled estimate of $\xi$ as $N_\mathrm{eff} \equiv \frac{\mu^2}{\sigma^2}$, requiring that $N_\mathrm{eff} > 4N_\mathrm{det}$.
-Now we marginalize over our uncertainty in $\xi$ to write the marginalized posterior as:
+We use importance sampling over the detected simulated events to estimate $\langle VT \rangle_{\Lambda}$, marginalizing over the uncertainty in our estimate due to a finite number of simulated events, following \cite{Farr_2019}.
+We assume that repeated sampling of $\langle VT \rangle_{\Lambda}$ will follow a normal distribution (i.e. $\langle VT \rangle_{\Lambda} \sim \mathcal{N}(\mu(\Lambda), \sigma(\Lambda))$), with $\mu$ the raw importance sampled estimate and $\sigma$ standard error.
+Now we define $N_\mathrm{eff}$, the effective number of independent draws contributing to the importance sampled estimate, as $N_\mathrm{eff} \equiv \frac{\mu^2}{\sigma^2}$, which we verify to be sufficiently high after re-weighting to a population (i.e. $N_\mathrm{eff} > 4N_\mathrm{det}$).
+After marginalizing over the uncertainty estimating the sensitive time-volume, we write the marginalized posterior as:

 Finally, when using the commonly chosen log-Uniform prior on $\mathcal{R}_0$ \citep{o3a_pop}, we can marginalize over the local merger rate, neglecting terms of $\mathcal{O}(N_\mathrm{eff}^{-2})$ or greater: \citep{Farr_2019}